-Settings: For Search and Destroy, the hosting team will forfeit all rounds where the incorrect setting(s) affected the game.
-If a game is hosted out of order, the hosting team will forfeit that game that was played out of order.
-For example, if Search and Destroy - London Docks is the second game and played as the first game, the hosting team will forfeit Search and Destroy - London Docks.
+Hosting an incorrect map: If a game is hosted out of order, the hosting team will forfeit that game that was played out of order.
+For example, if Search and Destroy - Hacienda is the second game and played as the first game, the hosting team will forfeit Search and Destroy - Hacienda.
 The correct first game/map will need to be played.

 Premature Game Ending: Teams that force the game to end prematurely by player(s) switching teams, leaving the game, inviting outsite players, and/or the host ending the game may result in the loss of the round and/or game for search and destroy.